High Blood Pressure Emergencies in Children

 • For hypertensive urgencies, admission to an emergency department or hospital and oral drugs to lower blood pressure (occasionally intravenous drugs are needed)

 The goal of treatment of hypertensive emergencies is to lower blood pressure enough to eliminate the risk of life-threatening symptoms and to stop further damage to vital organs.
+Doctors make sure that the blood pressure is not lowered too quickly, which can also cause inadequate blood flow to the brain or kidneys.

-If possible, children with either disorder should be treated by a doctor or specialist experienced in managing severe high blood pressure in children.
+When possible, children with either disorder should be treated by a doctor or specialist experienced in managing severe high blood pressure in children.

 Table